 Experimental antifungal agents have demonstrated in vitro activity against the Mucor molds and may offer additional treatment options in the future.
 The evidence for iron chelators (ie, deferoxamine) as a potential therapeutic intervention has been increasing in animal studies.
 While deferoxamine is an iron chelator from the perspective of the human host, it actually serves as a siderophore, delivering free iron to Mucor.
 Animal studies have shown that administration of iron chelators to mice with Rhizopus infection markedly improved survival and may be just as effective as liposomal amphotericin B.

-Clinical Context: Triazole antifungal agent.
+Clinical Context: Isavuconazole is a triazole antifungal agent.
 Isavuconazole is the active moiety of the prodrug isavuconazonium sulfate.
-It is indicated for invasive mucormycosis infection caused by Mucorales fungi (eg, R oryzae, Mucormycetes species).
+It is indicated in patients aged 1 year and older for invasive mucormycosis caused by Mucorales fungi such as Rhizopus oryzae and Mucormycetes species.